-Ratting dogs are glorious.
-It’s funny that cats get all of the attention for being rat killers when in reality the terriers are absolute killing machines.
+Ratting dogs or ratter dog breeds are glorious.
+It’s funny that cats get all of the attention for being rat killers when, in reality, the terriers are absolute killing machines.

-While any dog can be used for ratting, the toughest and the most effective dog breed for the job is the terrier.
+While any dog can be used for ratting, the toughest and the most effective dogs that hunt rats are the terrier.
 Referred to by some people as “earth dogs,” terriers – whose name is derived from the Latin word terra or earth – are bred specifically for hunting underground critters like rodents.

-Because of their small bodies, they are agile and quick, with energy that allows them to dig holes, follow and catch their prey.
-Not only that; terriers also have long tails, which owners could use for pulling them out of holes, if necessary.
+Because of their small bodies, terriers are agile and quick, with energy that allows them to dig holes, and follow and catch their prey.
+Not only that, but terriers also have long tails, which owners could use for pulling them out of holes, if necessary.
 Here are the top terrier breeds that make excellent rat hunters.

-Rat terriers – which come in different colors like red, white, black, chocolate are easy to train, playful and loving, which makes them an excellent family pet.
+Which come in different colors like red, white, black, and chocolate are easy to train, playful and loving, which makes them an excellent family pet.
 They are good around kids, especially if they grew up in the family.
 Because of their energy, they need to be let out of the house regularly – they need the exercise.
 Rat terriers love to dig, so be prepared to see holes in your garden.

-Here is a great video of some terriers in action.
-If you are offended by seeing rats get killed then don’t watch the video.
+If you are offended by seeing rats killed, don’t watch the video.

-The oldest of the terrier breeds, the Cairn terrier has hundreds of years of rat hunting experience behind it.
-Like the rat terrier, cairn terriers need plenty of exercise.
-They can be a little high maintenance though, as their hypoallergenic coat requires regular grooming.
-Though highly independent, the Cairn terrier can be trained and are cheerful, loyal and friendly.
+The oldest of the terrier breeds, the Cairn terrier, has hundreds of years of rat hunting experience behind it.
+Like the rat terrier, cairn terriers need plenty of exercises.
+They can be a little high maintenance, though, as their hypoallergenic coat requires regular grooming.
+Though highly independent, the Cairn terrier can be trained and are cheerful, loyal, and friendly.

 The Yorker or the Yorkshire terrier is rather small, but it is exactly this diminutive size that makes the breed ideal for hunting rats and other kinds of vermin.
 Despite its size, the Yorker has a very willful personality and can take over an entire household if not trained well.
 It has boundless energy too, which is why it needs regular exercise and playtime.

 The Norfolk terrier is an affectionate and friendly little dog.
 Like the Yorkshire terrier, the Norfolk terrier makes a very good vermin catcher because of its size.
-This easy to train breed comes in coat colors like tan, red and black.
-Playful and energetic, this dog breed is ready to hunt all the time, so if you don’t have rats to think of, make sure to spend a lot of time playing with it.
+This easy-to-train breed comes in coat colors like tan, red and black.
+Playful and energetic, this dog breed is ready to hunt all the time, so if you don’t have rats to think of, make sure to spend a lot of time playing with them.

-The Jack Russell terrier is not just one of the most popular terrier breeds, it is also one of the best ratters there are, having come from a breed that hunts foxes.
+The Jack Russell terrier is not just one of the most popular terrier breeds.
+It is also one of the best ratters there are, having come from a breed that hunts foxes.
 Besides being ideal rodent hunters, dogs of this breed are clever and can be taught to do many tricks.
-Energetic and playful, they are also good with children, as long as the children treat them well.
-They need long daily walks in order to expend their energy.
+Energetic and playful, they are also good with children, as long as they treat them well.
+They need long daily walks to expend their energy.

-The West Highland terrier counts among the most popular of the terrier breeds in the United States and the United Kingdom.
-Also known as the Westie, this terrier breed is raised to control rodent reproduction in farms.
-Some Westies can be very stubborn, but good training can turn them into loyal and friendly members of the family who will love playing with the kids.
+The West Highland terrier counts among the most popular terrier breeds in the United States and the United Kingdom.
+Also known as the Westie, this terrier breed is raised to control rodent reproduction on farms.
+Some Westies can be very stubborn, but good training can turn them into loyal and friendly family members who will love playing with the kids.

 Despite its rather comical name of sausage dog or wiener, the dachshund is a great ratting dog.
-Famous for its long body and short legs, the dachshund is bred for hunting prairie dogs, rabbits and rats.
-Like all ratting dogs, the energetic wiener likes digging holes, chasing small animals and going out for long walks.
-Given proper training and care, sausage dogs make good travelling companions and wonderful playmates for older children.
+Famous for its long body and short legs, the dachshund is bred for hunting prairie dogs, rabbits, and rats.
+Like all ratting dogs, the energetic wiener likes digging holes, chasing small animals, and going out for long walks.
+Given proper training and care, sausage dogs make good traveling companions and wonderful playmates for older children.

 These dog breeds are, by nature, rodent hunters and killers.
-However, recent breeders have been developing them solely for their beauty, which have diminished their hunting abilities.
-Given a free rein, these breeds would revert to their nature and help in eliminating unwanted rats and other vermin that cause damage to lives and property.
+However, recent breeders have been developing them solely for their beauty, which has diminished their hunting abilities.
+Given free rein, these breeds would revert to their nature and help eliminate unwanted rats and other vermin that damage lives and property.